Contrasting Leslie’s (LESL) and Its Competitors

 |-0.28%

 44.7% of shares of all “Retail stores, not elsewhere classified” companies are owned by institutional investors.
-3.6% of Leslie’s shares are owned by company insiders.
-Comparatively, 15.7% of shares of all “Retail stores, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+3.6% of Leslie’s shares are owned by insiders.
+Comparatively, 15.7% of shares of all “Retail stores, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-This is a breakdown of current ratings and price targets for Leslie’s and its rivals, as provided by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Leslie’s and its rivals, as provided by MarketBeat.

 |Sell Ratings